Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Introduction

 Also, there is an extensive literature on maximal $L^p_t$-regularity for particular block operators of mixed order arising from parabolic plate and wave equations with damping.
 In these areas maximal $L^p_t$-regularity and the boundedness of the $H^\infty$-calculus are usually proven via multiplier and localization methods rather than by general operator theoretical considerations, compare e.g. \cite{Racke_2009, Shib_2019, Sum_2018, Shib_2017, Nau_2014, Hum_2019} and the references therein which is only a small selection of the literature in this direction.
 These results cover a wide range of dampings and couplings while the diagonally dominant case discussed here occurs only for certain strong dampings.
 Note that $\Rsec$-sectoriality is discussed also for other very particular block operators as for instance in \cite{Barta_2008}.

 In the context of semigroup theory, one of the starting points for the systematic study of diagonally dominant block operator matrices and evolution equations is the work by Nagel \cite{Nag89}.
-This has been extended by Nagel and Engel in \cite{Nag97, Engel_1995}, respectively, and subsequent works.
+This has been extended by Engel and Nagel in \cite{Nag97, Engel_1995}, respectively, and subsequent works.
 Early works in this direction are \cite{Zab_1978, Zab_1980, Nag_1985, Eng_1986} with focus on $C_0$-semigroups generated by block operator matrices.
-On these lines, the case of Hilbert spaces and forms with a block structure have been investigated in \cite{Mug_2008} and \cite{Liu_2020}, the question of m-sectorial block operator matrices is discussed in \cite{Arl_2002}, second order Cauchy problems for tri-diagonal generators are studied in \cite{Mug_2006}, and special classes of block operator matrices are treated in \cite{Adler_2018}, see also the references in these works.
+Along these lines, the case of Hilbert spaces and sesquilinear forms with a block structure have been investigated in \cite{Mug_2008} and \cite{Liu_2020}, the question of m-sectorial block operator matrices is discussed in \cite{Arl_2002}, second order Cauchy problems for block triangular generators are studied in \cite{Mug_2006}, and special classes of block operator matrices are treated in \cite{Adler_2018}, see also the references in these works.

 From the viewpoint of spectral theory different questions have been addressed, see \cite{Tretter} for an overview, and works in this direction deal with the essential spectrum \cite{Bat2005, Batkai_2012, Char_2014, Ibro_2016, Ibro_2017, Ibro_2017_2, Ibro_2013}, adjoints of block operator matrices \cite{Moe_2008}, closedness and self-adjointness \cite{Shk_2016}, invertibility of block operator matrices \cite{Hua_2019}, the quadratic numerical range \cite{Lan_2001}, or the operator Ricatti equation \cite{Kost_2005}, where the given references are just samples and far from being complete.
-In most cases $2\times 2$-block operator matrices are discussed where $2\times 2$-matrices serves as an inspiration.
-For many applications this is sufficient, and some larger block operator matrices can treated iteratively by different $2\times 2$-block decompositions.
+In most cases $2\times 2$-block operator matrices are discussed where $2\times 2$-matrices serve as an inspiration.
+For many applications this is sufficient, and some larger block operator matrices can be treated iteratively by different $2\times 2$-block decompositions.
 However, also larger block structures such as $3\times 3$- or general $n\times n$-block operator matrices have been studied as well, see \cite{Ben_2010} and also \cite[Section 1.11]{Tretter}, respectively.
-Spectral problems for block operator matrices and corresponding forms are discussed also in \cite{Kost2013_1, Kost2013_2, Kost_2005, Kost_2007, Kost_2004, Seel_2016, Schmitz_2015, Seel_2016_2}, see also the references therein.
+Spectral problems for block operator matrices and corresponding sesquilinear forms are discussed in many works, just to mention a few see \cite{Kost2013_1, Kost2013_2, Kost_2005, Kost_2007, Kost_2004, Seel_2016, Schmitz_2015, Seel_2016_2} and also the references therein.

 We start by recapitulating some basic notions and facts in Section~\ref{sec:prelim}, and in the subsequent Section~\ref{sec:blockoperator} the setting for diagonally dominant block operator matrices is made precise.
 The main results are contained in Sections~\ref{sec:sec_Rsec} -- \ref{sec:extrapolation} and applications are discussed in Section~\ref{sec:applications}.